-Residents on the Rheumatology rotation are expected to gain a level of competence such that they can independently manage relatively common and/or acute rheumatologic conditions (appropriately managed by general internists) such as osteoarthritis, gout, infectious arthritis, and localized musculoskeletal problems.
-For less common or more chronic severe or complex cases such as RA, Lupus, Polymyositis, vasculitis and others, residents will in the process of providing consultations under the supervision of a specialist, learn how to recognize and diagnose these conditions and appropriately refer them for specialty care.
+Residents on the gastroenterology rotation are expected to gain a level of competence such that they can independently manage common gastroenterology, liver and pancreaticobiliary diseases (appropriately managed by general internists) for hospitalized and clinic patients.
+For less common or more severe or complex cases, residents will be able to provide consultation with the supervision of a specialist, and appropriately consult or refer to specialty care.

 Rotations on the gastroenterology service will be between two and four weeks in length.
 Supervision will be provided by the gastroenterology faculty, assisted by the GI fellow(s).
 The inpatient education consists of inpatient consultation and rounds.
 Residents are invited to watch endoscopy but this activity is optional.
 The outpatient education includes (but is not limited to) the weekly gastroenterology clinic, and conference held either in the standard gastroenterology clinic or pre-endoscopy clinic.
 Educational conferences provided during the rotation include weekly Journal Club and Pathology Conference and the monthly fellow Case Conference.

 When You Start